andersle/chemometrics/solutions/README.md

 # Solutions

-This folder contains jupyter notebook solutions to the exercises.
+Please see the [solutions branch](https://github.com/andersle/chemometrics/tree/solutions) to access the solutions.